Not-for-profit scholarship for the Graduate Diploma in New Zealand Immigration Advice (Level 7)

 - A statutory declaration confirming that the information provided to the Authority is true and accurate to the best of the applicant’s knowledge and belief.

-If the application is approved by the Authority, the applicant may then apply to the Polytechnic for the scholarship.
+If the application is approved by the Authority, the applicant may then apply to the Polytechnic for the scholarship in the next available intake.

 Eligibility criteria for the scholarship